mateors/compiler/README.md

 Building a register machine is more work, because the registers are an addition; it still has a stack.
 It's not as prominent as in a stack machine, but it's still necessary to implement a call stack.

 *The advantage of a register machine is that its instructions can make use of the registers and are thus much denser compared to their stack counterparts.*

+> Generally speaking, a program needs less instructions on a register machine than on a stack machine.
+That in turn results in better performance.
+But then again, writing the compiler that produces such dense instructions takes more effort.

+> Dispatching in a virtual machine means selecting an implementation for an instruction before executing it.